Abdelrahman-Ibrahim/FWD-landing-page-project/README.md

 # Landing Page Project
-This is the first project at the FWD Web Development Profissional Track (Landing Page Project).
+This is the first project at the FWD Web Development Profissional Track (Landing Page Project) for August Cohort 2022.
 The project sekleton was a ready html, css and javascript files included. html and css files was already implemented and coded the project is just to add the aimed javascript code required.

 ## Table of Contents